ManishJangid007/Worklog/task_organizer_spec.md

-# Task Organizer Web App Specification
+# Worklog Web App Specification

 ## Problem
 Currently, our organization logs daily tasks in a notepad and shares them on Teams chat in this format: